iterative/ldb-resources/documentation/Command-summary.md

 # ADD  \<0x\<sum\> | object_path | ds:\<name\>[.v\<num\>] \> [filters]

-`ADD` is the main command of LDB, and allows to add data sample(s) to a dataset from various sources. `ADD` builds a list of objects by hashsum, location, or source dataset, and applies optional filters to rectify this list.
+`ADD` is the main workhorse of LDB, and allows to add data sample(s) to a dataset from various sources. `ADD` builds a list of objects by hashsum, location, or source dataset, and applies optional filters to rectify this list.
 Objects passing the filter are merged with a staged dataset.

 `ADD` allows for multiple objects (or object groups) of one type to be specified in a command, and applies filters to all referenced objects.
 If no sources for objects are provided, `ADD` assumes the source to be `ds:root` – which is all objects indexed by LDB.

 ## object identifiers supported by `ADD`

-1. `<0x<sum>` - full hashsum of an object.
+1. `0x<sum>` - full hashsum of an object.
 Currently LDB uses MD5, so any MD5 hashsum that corresponds to an object indexed by LDB is a valid identifier.

 *Use case:*
 ```